 Arkhangelsk phone code - +7 8182.
 Postal codes - 163000-163072.

-Moscow Tsar Ivan the Terrible ordered to found new settlement called Novokholmogory (New Kholmogory) in 1584.
+The Russian Tsar Ivan the Terrible ordered the establishment of a new settlement called Novokholmogory (New Kholmogory) in 1584.
 Later the settlement was renamed after located nearby Archangel Michael Monastery.
 At that time it was the only Russian seaport useful for trading with Europe.

 State shipyard was built in Arkhangelsk town by the order of Peter the Great in 1693.
 The main problem was that Arkhangelsk port was under ice cover for about five months every year.
 That’s why Peter the Great organized a military campaign against Sweden army in the Baltic Sea area.